FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 	</repositories>
 ```

+** For Logging, there are two ways to use **

 - 1, On method

-> `Mark @Logging on the method to log the parameters/returns for the methods, by default`
+> `Annotate @Logging on the method/class to log the parameters/returns for the methods, by default`

 ```java
 @Logging